CoohLand/CoolHand/README.md

 Than walking the chord, holding down one button at a time.

-- **Fast chording/typing is a subconsious activity**
+- **Fast chording/typing is a subconscious activity**
 With practice, the learning gets progressively pushed towards lower layers of the motor cortex.
 In other words, it is coded in the muscles instead of conscious memory.

 - **[Multi-Character Chords](http://twiddler.tekgear.com/doc/doku.php?id=tuner_advanced)(MMC) increase cognitive load**
 MMCs are tantalizing because they promise to deliver speed improvement.
-Exessive use of bi/trigrams requires conscious context-switches.
+Excessive use of bi/trigrams requires conscious context-switches.
 Fingers are [faster](http://www.goodreads.com/book/show/7873438-sleights-of-mind) than your attention.